lolatravel/lola-react-spreadsheet/README.md

 At this point, [localhost:6006](http://localhost:6006/) should open up in your browser and you will be taken to the Storybook instance of the component.

-There is currently only one story called "All Features" which demonstrates all of the features of the spreadsheet using mocked data to mimic how it looks/feels for editing budgets.
+There are only a couple stories at the time of writing.
 Feel free to add more stories if it would help your development process.

 ## Basic Usage
 ```jsx